sophielrt/Pokemon_Top_Trumps/README.md

 - Website Mock-ups - (Made on Canva used elements.
 Pokemon Font by FontGet used for the title.)
 - Project Planning - Gantt Chart (Made on Canva with template and elements.
 Pokemon Font by FontGet used for the title.)
 - Project Planning - Flow Chart (Made on Canva with template and elements.
 Pokemon Font by FontGet used for the title.)
-- Design Choices Board (Made on Canva with template by Salbine B. Pokemon Font by FontGet used and Pokemon GB Font by Jackster Productions. used photo by Giorgio Trovato accessed via [unsplash](https://unsplash.com/photos/a-pile-of-pokemon-trading-cards-sitting-on-top-of-each-other-I7ipAK_JggQ).)
+- Design Choices Board (Made on Canva with template by Salbine B. Pokemon Font by FontGet used and Pokemon GB Font by Jackster Productions.
+Used photo by Giorgio Trovato accessed via [unsplash](https://unsplash.com/photos/a-pile-of-pokemon-trading-cards-sitting-on-top-of-each-other-I7ipAK_JggQ).)
 - Testing - Maual Testing and Automated Testing [Geeks for Geeks](https://www.geeksforgeeks.org/software-testing/software-engineering-differences-between-manual-and-automation-testing/)